ashfurrow/blog/source/blog/2016-10-08-large-format-photography.html.markdown

 END_NARROW

-About a hundred years ago this employee at a german microscope manufacturer wanted to take a camera with him during his walks in the woods, but he had asthma and couldn't carry a LF camera.
+About a hundred years ago this employee at a German microscope manufacturer wanted to take a camera with him during his walks in the woods, but he had asthma and couldn't carry a LF camera.
 So he _invented_ 35mm photography.
 That gives you a sense of much of a pain it is to use these cameras.

 When you think of "really old camera", a large format camera is probably what you imagine.
 It's big, it's got some bellows, it's propped up on a tripod, and the photographer stands underneath a hood to take the photo. _That_ is a large format camera.